sherlockhomeless/master_read_plan/readme.md

 # master_read_plan

-This repository contains the Kernel Module desciribed in **Level 3: Kernel / Plan Input**.
+This repository contains the Kernel Module desciribed in **Level Three: Kernel / Plan Input**.
 Most notably, it contains 3 symlinked files.

 1. **config.h:** Pointing to the configuration file for the plan based scheduler
 2. **pbs_entities.h:** Definition for the plan data structures